veggiemonk/awesome-docker/pull_request_template.md

 - I have read and understood the [contribution guidelines](https://github.com/veggiemonk/awesome-docker/blob/master/CONTRIBUTING.md)

-- The project submitted is conform to the quality standards outlined in the [contribution guidelines](https://github.com/veggiemonk/awesome-docker/blob/master/CONTRIBUTING.md)
+- The project submitted conforms to the quality standards outlined in the [contribution guidelines](https://github.com/veggiemonk/awesome-docker/blob/master/CONTRIBUTING.md)

 - Go to the [contribution guidelines](https://github.com/veggiemonk/awesome-docker/blob/master/CONTRIBUTING.md) and read it again.

 RULES (because you probably didn't read the guidelines):
 * ORDER: The entries are in lexical order (English letter order)
-* CREDIT: Each entry must contains the name of the author with a link to its github account!
+* CREDIT: Each entry must contain the name of the author with a link to its GitHub account!
 * LINK: the link should be to the source code (https://github/account/project) not the website (https://myproject.io <- no!)
 * MONEY: indicates if one needs a paying subscription to use that project you could just add ($$$) next to the name ([my project - $$$] (link to my project) )